somayehsarirchi/-WGCNA_DEGs_validation/README.md

 Sarirchi, S. (2025).
 Combining WGCNA and DEG Analysis with Prioritization of Enrichment Results for Kidney Allograft Biomarkers.
 GitHub repository. https://github.com/somayehsarirchi/WGCNA_DEGs_validation

+Feel free to open an issue or contact if you have any questions or feedback about the workflow!